jiku1797/EulerProblems/README.md

 # EulerProblems
 My solutions to Project Euler problems.
-Unless otherwise stated the problems have been solved using Java.
+Programming languages used (so far) are Java (for the most part), C++, C and JavaScript.

 Kind regards,
 Jimmy Kungsman